-- (1) Where a worker is employed by a job contractor for the purposes of - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or - (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph (a), - this Act and the Sugar Industry Remuneration Regulations shall apply to the job contractor in the same manner as they apply to an employer in those enactments. - (2) (a) Subject to paragraph (b), where an employer has recourse to one or more job contractors, the total number of man-days performed in any crop year by - shall be determined by the Mauritius Cane Industry Authority, in consultation with the Ministry responsible for the subject of labour, recognized trade unions and the employers, on or before 30 April of each year for the following crop year.
+- (1) Where a worker is employed by a job contractor for the purposes of - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or - (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph(a), this Act and the Sugar Industry Remuneration Regulationsshall apply to the job contractor in the same manner as they apply to an employer in those enactments.

-- (i) workers employed by the job contractor; and - (ii) seasonal workers employed by the employer,
+- (2) Where an employer has recourse to one or more job contractors, the total number of man-days performed by - (a) workers employed by the job contractor; and - (b) seasonal workers employed by the employer, shall not, in any year, exceed 20 per cent of the total number of mandays performed in that year by workers in employment under section 34.

-- (b) Where an employer has recourse to one or more job contractors, or intends to employ seasonal workers, he shall, on or before 31 March of each year inform the Mauritius Cane Industry Authority of the number of seasonal workers he will require for the following year. - (c) The number of seasonal workers to be required under paragraph (b) shall be determined by the Mauritius Cane Industry Authority in consultation with the recognized trade unions and the employers. - (2A) The amount referred to in subsection (2) shall be arrived at after taking into consideration the award of the Arbitration Panel dated 31 July 2015. - (3) Every employer shall, on or before 31 January of every year, submit to the Permanent Secretary, separate returns on agricultural workers and non-agricultural workers, showing in respect of the preceding year - (a) the number of workers employed by job contractors under subsection 2(a)(i); - (b) the number of seasonal workers employed by him under subsection 2(a)(ii); - (c) the number of workers employed by him under section 34; and - (d) the number of man-days performed by the workers referred to in paragraphs (a), (b) and (c). - (4) In this section -
+- (3) Every employer shall, on or before 31 January of every year, submit to the Permanent Secretary, separate returns on agricultural workers and non-agricultural workers, showing in respect of the preceding year - (a) the number of workers employed by job contractors under subsection 2(a); - (b) the number of seasonal workers employed by him under subsection 2(b); - (c) the number of workers employed by him under section 34; and - (d) the number of man-days performed by the workers referred to in paragraphs (a), (b) and (c).